 Elder Scrolls series

-Group DescriptionElder Scrolls is a series of predominantly role-playing games united by a common setting, a medieval fantasy world known as Nirn.
-The first game in the series was Arena (1994), which introduced the series' lore, themes, and main gameplay elements.
+Group DescriptionElder Scrolls is a series of predominantly action role-playing games united by a common setting, a medieval fantasy world known as Nirn.
+The first game in the series was Arena (1994), which introduced the series' lore, themes, and main gameplay-related and visual elements, including 3D environments and first-person view.

 SettingMost of the games in the series take place on the continent of Tamriel; on a few occasions the setting shifts to Oblivion, a dark realm ruled by the immortal Daedra Princes.
 The continent of Tamriel is divided into nine provinces, some of which (e.g. Morrowind) may constitute the setting of an entire game in the series.
 These provinces are inhabitants by various races; some of these are human (Imperial, Bretons, etc.), while others represent either popular fantasy (Orcs, Dark Elves) or original creatures (reptilian Argonians and feline Khajiit).
 The central province of Cyrodiil is ruled by the Empire.